Mauritius: Cuisine

 Mauritian cuisine is a combination of Indian, Creole, French and Chinese cuisines, with many dishes unique to the island.
-Local variants of Asian and European cusines include vegetarian and non vegetarian curries, parathas locally known as farata, the potato rich briani, wok prepared mines frires and diriz frires, a chop suey dish known as bol renversé (upside-down bowl), sausage and tomato based rougaille and Mughlai-origin alouda, a cold beverage, amongst others.
-Locally made French pastry and bread are sold in most localities with locally unique desserts like "napolitaine", a local version of sablé coated with a pink icing, coconut based gâteau coco and macacha coco and iced kulfi.
+Local variants of Asian and European cuisines include vegetarian and non vegetarian curries, parathas locally known as farata or roti, the potato rich briani, wok prepared mines frires and diriz frires, a chop suey dish known as bol renversé (upside-down bowl), sausage and tomato based rougaille and Mughlai-origin alouda, a cold beverage, amongst others.
+Locally made French pastry and bread are sold in most localities with locally unique desserts like napolitaine, a local version of sablé coated with a pink icing, coconut based gâteau coco and macacha coco and iced kulfi.

 Masala spices, dals, zassar from Indian-origin achar and leaf vegetables known as brèdes are commonly consumed in all households.
 Street food sold by hawkers include popular wraps dholl puri and roti, local versions of Indian pakoras like gâteau piment and chana puris.